-You may have learned in the past that marble countertops are too costly to use at home, but this is far from the facts.
-In fact, because marble exists naturally, it usually costs less than synthetic stone varieties.
+You may have heard in the past that marble countertops are too expensive to use in the home, but this is far from the truth.
+In fact, since it occurs naturally, marble generally costs less than synthetic stone varieties.

-Of course, the actual cost of a marble countertop depends on how thick and large you want the slab to be.
-However, a marble slab also costs less than its counterparts in granite or quartz!
+Of course, the exact marble countertop cost depends on how thick and wide you want your slab to be.
+However, a marble slab will often cost less than its granite or quartz counterparts!

 You likely have heard that marble isn’t as durable as quartz or granite, and this is absolutely true.
 It stains more easily and is more likely to crack if you bang on it.
 This makes it less ideal for chopping vegetables and trying to open well-corked bottles of wine.

 However, this isn’t to say that marble isn’t a durable surface.
 In fact, the National Association of Home Builders has reported that marble can last 100 years if it’s sealed appropriately!

 The main durability feature that marble has a leg up on over other materials is heat resistance.
 If you cook a lot and want to place pots and pans directly on your countertops, marble is the right stone for you.
 It won’t burn or soften too much when extreme heat is applied.
 In fact, it’s fireproof- but we don’t recommend testing this out for yourself.

 Another unique aspect of marble countertops is that they have many applications that other materials do not.
 While the porous nature of marble makes it harder to maintain than synthetic quartz, the porousness gives it many additional advantages that other materials don’t have.